Learning Transferable Visual Models From Natural Language Supervision

 The temperature in (2) controls how sharp the softmax is.
 Dividing the similarities by a small spreads them far apart before the exponential, so the softmax becomes confident and spiky; a large squashes them together and the distribution flattens toward uniform.
 Equivalently, CLIP multiplies the similarities by a scale , which the code stores in log space as logit_scale so it is always positive:

-Drag the temperature and watch one image's probabilities over five captions.
+Drag the temperature slider and watch one image's probabilities over five captions.
 The slider hits a floor at , the clamp CLIP enforces:

 One batch, with shapes